 - (a) The programme operator shall have arrangements for continuing airworthiness management to the requirements of these regulations. - (b) The programme operator shall utilise the services of an acceptable organisation for the management of maintenance and continuing airworthiness. - (c) An acceptable organisation is considered to be one of the following: - (1) An approved San Marino Continuing Airworthiness Management Organisation (CAMO), which performs the management of continuing airworthiness management tasks in compliance with CAR CAMO for the subject programme aircraft types operated and listed on the approval certificate. - Note: When the operator does not have an inhouse continuing airworthiness management organisation appropriately approved, arrangements must be made with an organisation approved by the Authority, to carry out these requirements.
-The arrangement must be in the form of a written contract between the Accountable Manager and the organisation detailing the functions. - (d) An intention to change the organisation managing the continuing airworthiness shall be advised to the Authority at the earliest opportunity and shall not be made without the approval of the Authority. - (e) The programme operator shall prepare and keep up to date a manual containing the continuing airworthiness management and maintenance information and instructions.
+The arrangement must be in the form of a written contract between the Accountable Manager and the organisation detailing the functions. - (2) [An approved San Marino CAR OPS 1 Subpart M organisation, which performs the management of continuing airworthiness management tasks, in compliance with CAR OPS 1, for the subject programme aircraft types operated.] - (d) An intention to change the organisation managing the continuing airworthiness shall be advised to the Authority at the earliest opportunity and shall not be made without the approval of the Authority. - (e) The programme operator shall prepare and keep up to date a manual containing the continuing airworthiness management and maintenance information and instructions.
 The manual is required to be approved by the Authority.